lencemajzovska/lencemajzovska/README.md

 ## 💫 About Me

 I'm a Data Scientist student sharing my journey while actively developing my skills in data manipulation, machine learning, and visualization, along with building a professional portfolio to showcase my projects.
-I am excited to contribute to the field of data science and as I continue to learn and grow, my portfolio will be updated to highlight my latest achievements and skills.
+I am excited to contribute to the field of data science and as I continue to learn and grow, my portfolio will be updated to highlight my achievements and skills.

 <br/>